Joystream/joystream/testnets/acropolis/specification/runtime/content-directory.md

 ## Events

 - `MetadataAdded`: `ContentMetadata` has been added to `MetadataByContentId`.
-The event payload is the `ContentId` of the matching metdata.
+The event payload is the `ContentId` of the matching metadata.

 - `MetadataUpdated`: `ContentMetadata` has been updated.
-The event payload is the `ContentId` of the matching metdata.
+The event payload is the `ContentId` of the matching metadata.

 - `RootContentUpdated`: a `ContentMetadata` that represents root content in a metadata hierarchy has been updated.
 The payload is the `ContentId`, and a